infohazardgames/Infohazard.Core/README.md

 Similar to Singleton, but for ScriptableObjects.
 You specify a path in your subclass where the instance should live (this must be under a Resources folder) and the editor will automatically handle loading and even creating this asset for you when needed.
 #### TriggerVolume
 A script that makes it easy to add events to a trigger collider.
 Provides both UnityEvents (assignable in the inspector) and normal C# events for when an object enters or leaves the trigger, and when all objects have left the trigger.
+#### SimpleStateMachine
+A basic code-only state machine implementation.
+Handles states and transitions with callbacks and transition conditions, as well as manual direct transitions.
+Each state has a key which can be any type you desire (typically an enum you create).

 ## Integrations
 Infohazard.Core directly supports integration with the following assets and packages: